kwonmha/bert-vocab-builder/README.md

 ### Modifications
 - <strong>Original SubwordTextEncoder adds \"\_\" at the end of subwords appear on the first position of words.
-So I changed to add \"\_\" at the beginning of subwords follow other subwords, using _my_escape_token() function, and later substitued \"\_\" with "##"</strong>
+So I changed to add \"\_\" at the beginning of subwords that follow other subwords, using _my_escape_token() function, and later substitued \"\_\" with "##"</strong>